Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 ### Use Data from HDFS

-Put a file `LICENSE` into HDFS, assuming namenode is running on `localhost` and the Alluxio project: directory is `/alluxio`:
+Alluxio supports transparently fetching the data from the under storage system, given the exact path.
+Put a file `LICENSE` into HDFS, assuming the namenode is running on `localhost` and the Alluxio project directory is `/alluxio`:

 {% include Running-Spark-on-Alluxio/license-hdfs.md %}

+Note that Alluxio has no notion of the file.
+You can verify this by going to the web UI.
 Run the following commands from `spark-shell`, assuming Alluxio Master is running on `localhost`:

 {% include Running-Spark-on-Alluxio/alluxio-hdfs-in-out-scala.md %}

 Open your browser and check [http://localhost:19999](http://localhost:19999).
 There should be an output file `LICENSE2` which doubles each line in the file `LICENSE`.
+Also, the `LICENSE` file now appears in the Alluxio file system space.

+NOTE: It is possible that the `LICENSE` file is not in Alluxio storage (Not In-Memory).
+This is because Alluxio only stores fully read blocks, and if the file is too small, the Spark job will have each executor read a partial block.
+To avoid this behavior, you can specify the partition count in Spark.
+For this example, we would set it to 1 as there is only 1 block.

+{% include Running-Spark-on-Alluxio/alluxio-one-partition.md %}

+### Using Fault Tolerant Mode

 When running Alluxio with fault tolerant mode, you can point to any Alluxio master: